obpm-riva/app-web-auth2/README.md

 Pryv.io web pages for user registration, authentication & password reset.

-These web page are the "popup frame" that opens during the authentication process [http://api.pryv.com/reference/#authentication](http://api.pryv.com/reference/#authentication)
+These web pages are the "popup frame" that opens during the authentication process [http://api.pryv.com/reference/#authentication](http://api.pryv.com/reference/#authentication)

 The App flow:

 1. Frame (access.html) is open by the web-app or mobile app.
-1. It proposes a login or register (register flow see bellow)
+2. It proposes to login or register (register flow see bellow)
-1. Login is called by [`POST /auth/login`](http://pryv.github.io/reference-full/#login-user) => result *personal token*
+3. Login is called by [`POST /auth/login`](https://api.pryv.com/reference-full/#login-user) => result *personal token*
-1. *personal token* is used to call [`POST /accesses/check-app`](http://pryv.github.io/reference-full/#check-app-authorization) => receive either a token if already existing `matchingAccess`or the modification reuqired.
-If there is a matching access, process is over and the frame closes.
+4. The *personal token* is used to call [`POST /accesses/check-app`](https://api.pryv.com/reference-full/#check-app-authorization) => receive either a token if a `matchingAccess` already exists or the required modification.
+If there is a matching access, the process is over and the frame closes.
-1. The frame displays a list of modification from the result of the previous `check-app` call and ask the user for consent.
+5. The frame displays a list of modification from the result of the previous `check-app` call and asks the user for consent.
-1. If consent is given the process ends.
+6. If the consent is given the process ends.

 Registration: